 How long does ParaGard IUD last?

 Generally, the ParaGard IUD lasts for 10 years and contains no hormones.
-This is why it a popular choice for women seeking long-term birth control solutions.
+This is why it is a popular choice for women seeking long-term birth control solutions.

 How can I file a ParaGard lawsuit?

 Your first step to filing a Paragard Lawsuit is consulting with a qualified ParaGard lawsuit lawyer.
-The next step it to provide your lawyer with information concerning your specific case.
+The next step is to provide your lawyer with information concerning your specific case.
 The Carlson Law Firm has a legal team handling ParaGard claims and we are ready to take your case.

 How Can I contact a lawyer handling ParaGard lawsuits?

 The Carlson Law Firm is available 24/7 and ready to take your call.
-We offer a variety of ways for clients to contact us including by phone at 800-359-5690, or click below to start a chat.
+We offer a variety of ways for clients to contact us, including by phone at 800-359-5690, or click below to start a chat.
 If you are on mobile, you can also hit the “Text Us” button to send us a text.